As one of our most popular articles we have updated this for 2018.

 What is the New Enterprise Allowance?

-The New Enterprise Allowance is a package of support aimed at would-be entrepreneurs aged 18 and over and currently in receipt of Jobseeker's Allowance.
-From 2013 onwards the NEA is also available to Employment and Support Allowance claimants in the Work Related Activity Group (WRAG), and lone parents in receipt of Income Support.
+The New Enterprise Allowance is a package of support aimed at would-be entrepreneurs aged 18 and over and currently in receipt of Jobseeker’s Allowance, Universal Credit, or Employment and Support Allowance, or those on Income Support who are also a lone parent, sick, or disabled.

 The NEA provides practical and financial support to individuals in those categories who wish to start their own businesses.
 It consists of a combination of business mentoring, a weekly allowance, and a business loan.

 Once you join the scheme you will be assigned a business mentor.
 This individual will help you put together your business plan, and will support you in turning your idea into a realistic, revenue-generating venture.
 Your mentor will stay with you, providing ongoing assistance during your first few months of trading.

 When your business plan has been approved, you will be given access to the financial support.
 This comes in the form of a weekly allowance, and a start-up loan facility.

 How much could I claim?

 The NEA is available up to £1,247 over a period of 26 weeeks.
 In addition, you may be able to apply for a loan to help with the costs of starting your business.
 Although the loan is credit scored, reports suggest that the loan providers are comparatively lenient with regard to poor credit histories.

 You can remain in receipt of JSA while you develop your business idea with your mentor.
 However, you cannot claim the allowance or apply for the loan until you stop your benefit claim and started trading.

 You should remember, though, that the NEA does not affect your entitlement to Housing Benefit or Council Tax Benefit.
 It also will not affect your tax credit position, and is not considered when calculating your Income Tax bill.